Sorry, you need to enable JavaScript to visit this website.

 • Step 2: Once cool, add the Nestlé MILKMAID and mix well, keep aside for 15 minutes.

-• Step 3: Divide the mixture into 24 portions and gently roll into laddus.
+• Step 3: Divide the mixture into 24 portions and gently roll into Besan Laddus.

 • You can use a finer texture besan or a coarser texture besan.
 However, the texture of the Ladoo will be gritty if you use the coarser besan.

-If your Besan Ladoos are sticky, you probably added too much Ghee when the roasted Besan was still hot.
-You can solve the problem in two ways—keep your Besan mixture in the refrigerator for 10-15 minutes or add more Besan or powdered nuts to your mixture and roast it for a while.
-This should prevent your Besan Ladoos from being sticky.
+If your Besan Ladoos are sticky, you may have added too much ghee when the roasted besan was still hot.
+To fix this, you can either refrigerate the mixture for 10-15 minutes or add more besan or powdered nuts and roast it for a bit longer.
+This will help prevent your Besan Ladoos from becoming sticky.

-If your Besan Laddu is not binding properly, you can improve the consistency by adding more condensed milk.
-Gradually incorporate small amounts of condensed milk into the mixture while continuously mixing it.
-This will help bind the ingredients together and create a smoother texture for your Laddus.
+If your Besan Ladoo isn’t binding properly, you can improve the consistency by adding more MILKMAID.
+Gradually mix in small amounts while stirring continuously.
+This will help bind the ingredients and create a smoother texture.

-Yes, you can omit nuts from the Besan Ladoos recipe or replace them with pumpkin seeds or sunflower seeds.
-You can also add dried fruits like raisins or cranberries for a burst of sweetness and texture.
+You can skip the nuts in the Besan Ladoo recipe or substitute them with pumpkin or sunflower seeds.
+Additionally, you can add dried fruits like raisins or cranberries for extra sweetness and texture.

-Remember to adjust the Besan Ladoo recipe and cooking process based on individual preferences, dietary restrictions, and allergies.
+Make sure to adjust the Besan Ladoo recipe and cooking process according to personal preferences, dietary restrictions, and allergies.

 Buy Milkmaid Buy Milkmaid